KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 }
 ```

 This method extends `IHttpClientFactory` so that HttpStorageClient can be created.
-Even though this method has only two lines what makes it mighty villain is the first line of its body - the line in which a new operator is used. `Bootstrapper` is not injected but created inside the extension method and this leads to problems with testing this method and impossibility to test client code which is using this method.
+Even though this method has only two lines what makes it mighty villain is the first line of its body - the line in which a new operator is used. `Bootstrapper` is not injected but created inside the extension method and this leads to problems with testing this method and impossibility to test client code that uses this method.
 The only unit test for this method which we can write is presented below.

 ```
 public void ShouldCreateHttpStorageClientWhenRequested()